Narrow-gauge railways in former French Morocco: Chemin de Fer Guercif a Outat el Hadj et Midelt

 Perhaps the most famous and "mysterious" of the gauge narrow-gauge railways in Morocco was the Chemin de Fer Guercif an Outat el Hadj et Midelt.
-It started from Fes–Oujda line and ran south-west along the Moulouya River valley near the east bank of the river course.
+It started from Fez–Oujda line and ran south-west along the Moulouya River valley near the east bank of the river course.
 The whole railway line was: Guercif–Meski–Fritissa–Tissaf– Outat Oulad el Hadj.
 This section was completed and opened for military service during World War I in 1918.

 The Outat Oulad el Hadj–Missour–Metlili–Midelt was completed in 1920.
-The total length of the line was 280 km, 33 km longer than Casablanca–Marrakech main line.
+The total length of the line was 280 km, 33 km longer than Casablanca–Marrakesh main line.

 There are several photographs showing trains and locomotives at Midelt railway station during the 1920s, and one official photograph with title " Midelt Gare " from 1920.

 There were three limestone quarries around Midelt and later branch lines were built to the quarries, but little is known them because the whole line was closed by the end of 1935.
 (One other source give the closing date 05.07.1936.)
 This line served many French Foreign Legion Forts.
 There were also many colonial troops from West Africa, mainly from French Soudan.
 Many of the soldiers had taken their wives with them to Morocco and they settled to station settlements along this railway line such as Midelt, Missour and Outat Oulad el Hadj.
 The trains were packed with French officers, Foreign Legioners, Senegalese soldiers and their women, local tradesmen, even some " blue men ", the Tuaregs, French business men from Algeria and Morocco and French administrative personnel.
 Really a cosmopolitan society of travellers, really unique in railway world of narrow-gauge lines.
 When the line was opened in 1920 the Midelt railway station was still 12 km away from Midelt in an empty valley without any settlement around it.
 Only later it was extended near to old town of Midelt.